 SMTP, or Simple Mail Transfer Protocol, is an industry-standard technology for sending emails.

-It uses proper authentication, ensuring that your emails reach the inbox of your users and don’t end up in the spam folder.
+It uses proper authentication, ensuring that your emails reach your users’ inboxes and don’t end up in the spam folder.

 That being said, let’s see how you can connect your Microsoft Outlook account to WordPress.

-The easiest way to add Microsoft Outlook to WordPress is using the WP Mail SMTP plugin.
-It lets you securely use the Microsoft API to authenticate your site’s email.
+The easiest way to add Microsoft Outlook to WordPress is by using the WP Mail SMTP plugin.
+It lets you securely use the Microsoft API to authenticate your site’s emails.

-For this tutorial, we will be using the WP Mail SMTP Pro version because it includes Office 365 / Outlook.com integration.
+We will use the WP Mail SMTP Pro version for this tutorial because it includes an Office 365 / Outlook.com integration.

-There is also a free version of WP Mail SMTP with multiple integrations, but it doesn’t have the feature to connect your Outlook account with WordPress.
+There is also a free version of WP Mail SMTP with multiple integrations, but it doesn’t let you connect your Outlook account with WordPress.

-Note: An important thing to remember is that the Outlook mailer will only work if you have an SSL certificate on your website.
+Note: It’s important to remember that the Outlook mailer will only work if you have an SSL certificate on your website.
 You can check out our guide on how to set up SSL on a WordPress site.

 Upon activation, you can connect your Outlook account by going to WP Mail SMTP » Settings from your WordPress admin area.

-On the settings page, you’ll see the ‘From Email’ and ‘From Name’ settings options.
-You can skip these settings as your Outlook account’s settings will override them.
+On the settings page, you will see the ‘From Email’ and ‘From Name’ settings.
+You can skip these settings because your Outlook account’s settings will override them.

 Next, WP Mail SMTP will show a new section with settings for your Outlook account.

-To find the Application ID, Application Password, and Redirect URI, you’ll need to create a web application within a Microsoft Azure account.
-Don’t worry, we’ll walk you through how to do this step by step.
+To find the Application ID, Application Password, and Redirect URI, you must create a web application within a Microsoft Azure account.
+Don’t worry; we will walk you through how to do this step by step.

-We recommend you keep the WP Mail SMTP Outlook settings open in a separate tab or window, as you’ll need to return to this page to enter the information.
+We recommend keeping the WP Mail SMTP Outlook settings open in a separate tab or window, as you will need to return to this page to enter the information.

-If you don’t have a Microsoft Outlook account, or if you prefer to send from a different email address, then you can go to the Microsoft Azure website and create your account.
+If you don’t have a Microsoft Outlook account or prefer to send messages from a different email address, you can go to the Microsoft Azure website and create your account.
 Just make sure that the account you create includes the permissions to send emails.